cheretbe/notes/aws.md

 * TODO
     * Try running PowerShell in Lambda
 * Types of EC2 storage
-    * EC2 Instance Store - not detachable, destroyed on shudown (survives reboots though)
+    * EC2 Instance Store - not detachable, ephemeral (destroyed on shudown).
+Survives reboots though.
     * EBS (Elastic Block Store) - detachable, persistent, suports different types of snaphots
     * EFS (Elastic File System)  - network storage, can be mounted on multiple ec2 instances and this storage can be available in multiple AZ
 * A **security group** is an AWS firewall solution that performs one primary function: to filter incoming and outgoing traffic from an EC2 instance.
 It accomplishes this filtering function at the TCP and IP layers, via their respective ports, and source/destination IP addresses.